#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

 Check the USDA planting zone map, as planting zones have shifted over the years.
 Zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Choose plants that are meant for your zone and increase your odds of gardening success.

 Do you carry organic seeds and plants?

-Yes, we've got a variety of organic options, including organic fruit seeds and veggie seeds, and organic herb and flower seeds that are subject to availability.
-We carry the organic soil to plant it in as well as the organic fertilizer to feed it.
+Yes, we've got a variety of organic options, including organic fruit seeds and veggie seeds, as well as organic flower and herb seeds that are subject to availability.
+We carry the organic soil to plant them in as well as the organic fertilizer to feed your plants.

-Should I harden off my seedlings before planting them outside?
+Do I have to harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them first before you transplant them.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
 Hardening is the process of getting them used to outdoor life and the fluctuating spring weather.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.

 Can I strengthen my seedlings before planting them outdoors?

-Get your sprouts used to breezy spring days and storms with a fan and keep fungus from growing in damp conditions.
-Set up an oscillating floor fan on low to mimic the wind.
+Get your sprouts used to storms and breezy spring days with a fan and keep fungus from growing in damp conditions.
+Set up an oscillating fan on low to mimic the wind.
 Just the gentlest breeze for several hours a day will do the trick.
-The stems and leaves will get used to blowing in the breeze and not snap when a gust comes through.
+They'll gain strength even though you shouldn't see them moving.
 If you don't set up a fan, your seedlings may be more sensitive to strong winds.
 Try to plant between storms.

 The Home Depot Garden Center at Seguin